 Irrevocable Funeral Trusts

-You may already have a family member in a nursing home, it
+have a family member in a nursing home, it

-doesn't matter.
-The moment you establish an
+however the moment you establish an Irrevocable Funeral Trust

 What are the differences between Irrevocable and a Revocable Trust?